demisto/content/Packs/SafeBreach/Integrations/SafeBreach_v2/README.md

 | 16 |  Data Leak | Other  | Exfiltration of sensitive data assets
 | 15 |  Email | Hash  | Email with encrypted malicious attachments
 | 24 |  Email |Hash  | Email with non-encrypted malicious attachment

+## Playbooks

+#### SafeBreach - Rerun Insights
+- This playbook reruns a SafeBreach insight based on id and waits until it completes.
+Returns the updated insight object after post rerun.

+#### SafeBreach - Compare and Validate Insight Indicators
+- This playbook compares Insight indicators before and after being processed.
+  It receives an Insight and it's indicators before validation, fetches updated indicators after rerunning the Insight, and then compares the results to validate mitigation.
+  Indicators are classified as Remediated or Not Remediated based on their validated status and the appropriate field (SafeBreach Remediation Status) is updated.

+#### SafeBreach - Process Non-Behavioral Insights Feed
+- This playbook automatically remediates all non-behavioral indicators generated from SafeBreach Insights.
+To validate the remediation, it reruns the related insights and classifies the indicators as Remediated or Not Remediated.

+#### SafeBreach - Rerun Single Insight
+- This is an auxiliary sub-playbook that reruns a single insight using a specified Insight Id as an input.
+It is used to loop over insights as part of the main rerun playbook - "SafeBreach Rerun Insights".

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.